Thomas-NW/18_PWA_Online_Offline_Budget_Trackers.TS/README.md

 ## Installation
 💾 npm install with dependencies. deployment through Heroku.
 It will be required to hookup your own MongoDB to the Webserver via Mongo Atlas
+- Login at https://www.mongodb.com/ to generate your clusters and retrieve the
+- Start mongo deamon in gitbash (mongod)
+- start mongo in Terminal (mongo)

 ## Usage